granolocks/gabekoss.com/content/blog/2015-02-17-how_to_get_great_customer_service.md

 updated_at: 2015-02-17 22:27
 kind: blog-post
 author: Gabe Koss
-summary: Some musings on what it takes to consistently get great customer service in a world that rarely wants to get it.
+summary: Some musings on what it takes to consistently get great customer service in a world that rarely wants to give it.
 tags:
 - customer service
 - social engineering